 Why are our children becoming more Shortsighted?

-By 2050, it is estimated that 56% of Europeans will be short sighted.
-The number of people with myopia (short sight) is rapidly increasing within our nation and as a species.
-In 1958, 10-20% of the population of China was myopia.
-In 2012, this figure had risen to 90% of the population.
-Europe and the UK is quickly following suit.
+By 2050, it is estimated that 56% of Europeans will be short-sighted and the number of people with myopia (short sight) is rapidly increasing within our nation and as a species.
+In 1958, 10-20% of the population of China was myopia, in 2012, this figure had risen to 90% of the population.
+Europe and the UK are quickly following suit.
 Researchers and practitioners are starting to call this huge change an epidemic.

 “By 2050, it is estimated that 56% of Europeans will be short sighted”

 There is a huge amount of ongoing research into myopia and myopia progression.
-If we can reduce and stop people becoming as shortsighted, we can reduce the chance of eye health complications, poor vision, cost and inconvenience of spectacles and contact lenses and improve quality of life.
+If we can reduce and stop children from becoming shortsighted, we can reduce the chance of eye health complications, poor vision, cost and inconvenience of spectacles and contact lenses for short-sightedness, and improve quality of life.

-Key driving factors for short sight are emerging from this research.
-Our lifestyles are thought to be a major cause.
-Increased near work and close activity as children, combined with less far distance and outdoor activity, are believed to be a great contributor.
+Key driving factors for short sight are emerging and our lifestyles are thought to be a major cause.
+Increased ‘near work’ and close activity as children, combined with less far distance and outdoor activity, are believed to be a great contributor.
 The reasons why are still being researched.

 “If both parents are short sighted, a child is 7x more likely to be myopic”

-Myopia control are methods that Optometrists, Ophthalmologists and Contact Lens Opticians use to slow the progression of myopia in children, based on firm clinical research.
+Myopia control is a method that Optometrists, Ophthalmologists and Contact Lens Opticians use to slow the progression of myopia in children, based on firm clinical research.

 Myopia control takes on 4 major forms – education on lifestyle, Ortho-Keratology (Ortho-K) fitting, MiSight contact lens fitting and varifocal/bifocal spectacle lens fitting.